miya0001/travis2wpplugin/README.md

 ## How to commit

-When you would push tag like following, then it will run commit,
+When you would push tag like following, then it will run commit to plugin's repository on wordpress.org.

 ```
 $ git tag 1.0.0